 Rather than relying on a solid hull for buoyancy, these boats use three hollow aluminum tubes with tapered ends in front.

 Additionally, Other support systems are soldered together using these hollow tubes.
-On top of these platforms, a flat deck is installed, providing significantly more deck space.
+A flat deck is installed on top of these platforms, providing significantly more deck space.

 13. Skiff Boats

-Skiff Boats are also part of the various boat types.
-Usually, Weekend fishers prefer skiff boats, sometimes known as small skiffs, because they are inexpensive and portable.
+Skiff boats are also among the various boat types.
+Weekend fishermen usually prefer skiff boats, sometimes known as small skiffs, because they are inexpensive and portable.

 Skiffs are good for nearshore fishing since they feature a tiny aluminum body with a flat bottom and a small to mid-sized motor.